Augustine Birrell: President of the Board of Education

 In December 1905 Birrell was included in the cabinet of Sir Henry Campbell-Bannerman as President of the Board of Education, and that month he was sworn of the Privy Council.
 He was returned for Bristol North at the general election of January 1906, in which the Liberals won a large majority.
 Like Campbell-Bannerman, Birrell belonged to the Radical tradition of the party.
 Birrell also belonged to a group called the "New Radicals" or "New Liberals", which also included H. H. Asquith, R. B. Haldane and Sir Edward Grey.

 Birrell introduced the Education Bill 1906, intended to address nonconformist grievances arising from the Education Act 1902.
 The bill passed the Liberal-dominated House of Commons comfortably, but the House of Lords, with a Conservative majority, passed wrecking amendments which undermined its meaning, and the government dropped it.
 This use of dilatory parliamentary procedures and wrecking amendments over the education bill began a period of political tension between the Commons and Lords which ultimately concluded with the Lords' rejection of the People's Budget of 1909, sparking the Constitutional Crises of 1909–11.

 Birrell had been seen as a poor advocate for the bill, although he complained privately that it was mainly Lloyd George's work, and that he himself had had little say over its contents.
 The defeat of the bill made it impossible for Birrell to continue in his post, and in January 1907 he was appointed Chief Secretary for Ireland, to replace James Bryce who had been made Ambassador to the United States.
-While serving in government, Birrell supported a number of progressive measures and proposals such as expanded housing provisions, land reform, and substantial increases in education spending at both primary and secondary level.
+While serving in government, Birrell supported a number of progressive measures and proposals such as expanded housing provisions, land reform, substantial increases in education spending at both primary and secondary level, and the provision of school meals.